mjnasir90/sporty-task/README.md

 docker run -p 8080:8080 sporty-feed
 ```

-The image uses a multi-stage build: dependencies are downloaded in a cached layer separate from source, so subsequent builds after a code-only change are fast.
+The image uses a multi-stage build with Spring Boot layered jar extraction.
+The fat jar is split into four Docker layers ordered by change frequency (`dependencies` → `spring-boot-loader` → `snapshot-dependencies` → `application`).
+A code-only change rebuilds only the `application` layer (~100 KB) — the `dependencies` layer (~18 MB) is always cached.

 ### With Maven